BOOK A WILD VOICES FOR KIDS PROGRAM!

 • Basic ecology/biology of each species at risk.

-Materials You Will Need to Bring: Please bring teachers, student and adult clip boards!! pens and guide books or pamphlets of bird id if you have them.
-Student binoculars.
-Team vests for 2 groups.
+Materials You Will Need to Bring: Please bring teachers, student and adult clip boards!!
+Dry erase pens and guide books and pamphlets of amphibian id if you have them.
+Student binoculars optional.
+Lined paper 1 for each student.
+Hand lenses, dip nets and buckets.
+RUBBERBOOTS, toilet paper just in case.

 Please ensure the students are prepared for outdoor time with appropriate clothes hat , boots, insect spray, snack and water to drink.
 I appreciate having student names written on name tags/stickers so I may address them.